pmeter/Bluebox/readme.md

 Start the Bluebox app with entering "./bluebox.sh".

 # A physical display, permanently showing the playlist and album art #
 I use the ETEPON Raspberry Pi Screen 7 Inch HDMI Monitor.
 There is one screen layout for all functions.
-Everything is there and accessable in one glance.
+Everything is there and accessible in one glance.

 If you use this display, then with "sudo nano /boot/config.txt" fill in the line:
 ```